-THURSDAY evenings during the late 1980s: settle down and enjoy a visit to Wentworth Detention Centre.
+THURSDAY evenings during the late 1980s was when many viewers settled down and enjoyed a visit to Wentworth Detention Centre.
 Once inside, who can you trust?
-Maybe you’ll be safe working in the kitchen.
+Maybe you’ll be safe working in the kitchen?
 Maybe you can’t stand the heat of the kitchen and you’re thrown onto laundry duties where it’s not much cooler.
 Once you’re on laundry duties, best watch your step: the top dog operates the steam press – get on the wrong side of her and who knows what part of your body will be flattened!

 Many of us tuned-in to find out about the happenings on the inside.
 Who was top-dog?
 Who wanted to be top-dog?
 Who’s planning to make an escape?
 Which warden is a wolf dolled-up as a sheep?